wimblerobotics/wifi_logger_visualizer/README.md

 This package provides a ROS2 node for collecting, logging, and visualizing WiFi metrics such as bit rate, link quality, and signal strength.
 It integrates with GPS and odometry data to associate WiFi metrics with spatial coordinates and provides visualization capabilities both in RViz2 and as a standalone chart.

+**NOTE for user os previous versions of this package.
+The database schema has changed for version 1.2 of this package.
+Please delete old databases in order to ensure compatability this this version.**

 ---

 ## **Features**